 To gather more detailed information, a questionnaire was circulated asking public organisations how they go about promoting the use of their Welsh language services to the public.
 Overall, the results were encouraging, but new channels of communication need to be considered and it must be ensured that Welsh is treated no less favourably than English on social media.
 We will continue this work in the coming period.
+99 responses were received out of the 141 organisations that were contacted.

-- 94% of organisations implementing Welsh language standards (who responded to the questionnaire) include a statement in correspondence inviting people to contact them through the medium of Welsh - 98% of organisations implementing Welsh language standards (who responded to the questionnaire) clearly state that web pages are available in Welsh - 87% of organisations implementing Welsh language standards (who responded to the questionnaire) state that a Welsh version of documents and forms is available
+94% of organisations implementing Welsh language standards (who responded to the questionnaire) include a statement in correspondence inviting people to contact them through the medium of Welsh.

+98% of organisations implementing Welsh language standards (who responded to the questionnaire) clearly state that web pages are available in Welsh.

+87% of organisations implementing Welsh language standards (who responded to the questionnaire) state that a Welsh version of documents and forms is available.